-Since January 2000, the STATIC-99 risk assessment tool has been used by DMH in sex offender risk assessments.
-The STATIC-99 combined items from the Rapid Risk Assessment for Sexual Offense Recidivism (RRASOR: Hanson, 1997) and an English actuarial instrument, the Structured Anchored Clinical Judgment (SACJ-Min: Grubin, 1998).
-Since the combination of items from these two rating scales showed improved predictive accuracy over either scale alone, the STATIC-99 is recommended for use by evaluators in California's SOCP.
+Since January 2000, the Static-99 risk assessment instrument has been used by DMH in sex offender risk assessments.
+The Static-99 combined items from the Rapid Risk Assessment for Sexual Offense Recidivism (RRASOR: Hanson, 1997) and an English actuarial instrument, the Structured Anchored Clinical Judgment (SACJ-Min: Grubin, 1998).
+Because the combination of items from these two rating scales showed improved predictive accuracy over either scale alone, the Static-99 is recommended for use by evaluators in California's SOCP.
+In addition, the Static-99 is currently the risk assessment instrument with the most complete scoring guidelines and is the instrument with the most empirical support to date.
+The Static-99 has consistently been identified as a moderate predictor of sexual offense recidivism (Hanson & Thornton, 2000; Harris, Phenix, Hanson & Thornton 2003).